ankidroid/Anki-Android/AnkiDroid-API.md

 ```

 # Sync Intent
-AnkiDroid v2.5 now supports background syncing via an intent which can be sent from Tasker:
+AnkiDroid v2.5 supports background syncing via an experimental intent which can be sent from Tasker:

 ```
 Sync Intent [